Program overview

 Featured Experiences

-• Weekly community drop-in sessions for new and expectant parents, providing students with opportunities to offer childbirth education and support.
+• Free weekly community drop-in sessions for new and expectant parents, guided by expert faculty.

-• Hands-on experience through placements in various community settings, including clinics and social service centers.
+• Hands-on experience in various settings, including in-home, institutional, and community environments.

 Career Options

-Graduates of the Doula Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Doula Studies program can pursue a variety of rewarding career paths in Canada, including:

-• Self-Employment: Start and manage a successful doula business, providing personalized support to families.
+• Self-Employment: Start and manage your own doula business, providing personalized support to families.

-• Birth Doula: Offer support to families during pregnancy, labor, and the postpartum period, ensuring a positive birthing experience.
+• Birth Doula: Offer emotional and physical support to families during pregnancy, labor, and delivery.

-• Postpartum Doula: Assist families in the transition to parenthood, providing guidance and support in newborn care.
+• Postpartum Doula: Assist families in the transition to parenthood, providing support and education in newborn care.

-• End of Life Doula: Support individuals and families navigating end-of-life decisions, offering emotional and practical assistance.
+• End of Life Doula: Support individuals and families navigating the end-of-life process, offering guidance and comfort.

-• Childbirth Educator: Conduct workshops and classes to educate expectant parents about pregnancy, childbirth, and newborn care.
+• Childbirth Educator: Conduct workshops and classes to educate expectant parents about pregnancy, labor, and newborn care.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.